-GuardStart - for students ages 11-14 or those who have completed the 5th grade before
+For students ages 11-14 or those who have completed the 5th grade before starting

 Learn what it takes to be a great lifeguard-from lifesaving and leadership skills to fitness and professional development.
-The experience you gain through the GuardStart program will help you prepare for Red Cross lifeguard training.
-Participants must be able to do the following to register:
+The experience you gain will help you prepare for Red Cross lifeguard training.

-The GuardStart program is designed to build a foundation of knowledge, attitudes, and skills for future lifeguards.
+This program is designed to build a foundation of knowledge, attitudes, and skills

 The foundation consists of (5) categories: